Common Lisp the Language, 2nd Edition

 that name, a correctable error is signaled.
 Continuing from the error

-makes no deletion attempt but merely returns nil
+makes no deletion attempt but merely returns nil from the

-call to delete-package
+call to delete-package.

 If package is a package object that has already been